-Study of different types of communication (print and electronic media, correspondence, business).
-Analysis of relevant aspects of Italian contemporary life.
-During the course students will develop a language and cultural competence based on the analysis of several current issues in the Italian world as seen through various media sources such as newspapers, magazines, movies, and the web.
-To have a better understanding of Italian culture contemporary literary texts such as poems, excerpts from a narrative text, short stories, will also be studied.
-Attention will be given to reading and writing skills and strategies as well as the pragmatic skills of the social language.
-Students, through a wide range of evidence, including artistic works, written documents, will explore some of the questions the material elicit.
+Analysis of different types of communication relevant to aspects of Italian contemporary life.

+The focus will be on language and cultural competence based on the analysis of several current issues in the Italian world as seen through contemporary literary texts such as poems, excerpts from a narrative text, business communication, music and media.
+Students, through a wide range of evidence, will explore some of the questions the material elicit.
 Cross-cultural comparisons will highlight the relevance of the Italian language and culture in the Canadian Context.
+Attention will be given to the pragmatic skills of the social language, reading and creative writing.